 Weeks 16 – 20: Becoming Race-Ready Phase

-In this last phase, we’re hitting the peak week of training, which means your highest mileage, and then moving in to taper prior to race day to ensure that your muscles are fully recovered and primed to perform.
+In this last phase, we’re hitting the peak of training, which means your highest mileage, and then moving in to taper prior to race day to ensure that your muscles are fully recovered and primed to perform.

-By week 16, your training will start getting a bit more challenging but even more fulfilling.
+By week 16, your training will start getting a bit more challenging, but even more fulfilling.
 Using effort is an ideal way to start getting used to how different paces feel and not being tied to a pace because every day feels different.

 Week 18 will be another peak week before tapering to race day.
 Taper is an important time of letting your body recover to feel your best on race day, don’t do anything extra!